Let's walk through creating a standard Build VM

 Create the package and model for the project for the specific customer, client and/or initiative to cover the scope of your engagement.
 If you are with a partner or a customer, chances are the outcome will be the same.
 If you are working with Contoso Limited Inc, chances are you'll have a package and model called "CLIExtensions" where CLI is the code for Contoso Limited Inc.

-Next, create the projects.xml file.
+Next, create the projects.xml file in your projects directory.
 Below is an example.
 This should be in the root of your projects directory.
 Add this file to source control.

 <?xml version="1.0" encoding="utf-8"?>